 What happens to my financial aid if I don’t complete all the courses for which I am registered?

-If your course complete rate falls below 67% you can work with CASA to develop a Satisfactory Academic Progress plan that will allow you to retain financial aid eligibility while you work toward meeting the minimum standard.
+If your course completion rate falls below 67% you can work with CASA to develop a Satisfactory Academic Progress plan and submit an appeal to the financial aid office by the due date.
+If the appeal is approved, then you will be allowed to retain financial aid eligibility while you work toward meeting the minimum standard.

 What if the qualitative rate falls below 50%?

-Hampshire College does not have a traditional Grade Point Average (GPA), therefore to remain compliant with federal regulations we have developed an alternative ratio comparing successfully completed courses to unsuccessfully completed courses, excluding transfer, withdrawn, incomplete and in-progress courses.
-If that ratio should drop below 1:2 (one successfully completed courses for every two courses attempted and evaluated, or 50%), you can work with CASA to develop a Satisfactory Academic Progress plan that would allow you to retain financial aid eligibility while you work toward meeting the minimum standard.
+Hampshire College does not have a traditional Grade Point Average (GPA).
+Therefore, to remain compliant with federal regulations we have developed an alternative ratio comparing successfully completed courses to unsuccessfully completed courses, excluding transfer, withdrawn, incomplete and in-progress courses.
+If that ratio should drop below 1:2 (one successfully completed courses for every two courses attempted and evaluated, or 50%), you may work with CASA to develop a Satisfactory Academic Progress plan and submit an appeal to the financial aid office by the due date.
+If the appeal is approved, then you will be allowed to retain financial aid eligibility while you work toward meeting the minimum standard.

 What happens to my financial aid if I withdraw from some, but not all, of my courses after the add/drop deadline?